-The band on sticking together forever
+The Nine Lives of the Black Lips — The band on sticking together forever

 Most bands break up.
 Like post-apocalyptic cockroaches, The Black Lips never have.
 In 17 years the Black Lips have travelled the world leaving thousands of hungover people in their wake.
 They lost band members, friends and bosses.
 They ate out of trash cans.
 They nearly killed Mark Ronson.
 Looking past the madness, the late nights, the questionable recording techniques, the robberies and the endless, gruelling touring, what they are left with is a beautiful story of friendship, perseverance and integrity.